open-telemetry/opentelemetry-java-instrumentation/docs/contributing/repository-settings.md

 * Restrict pushes that create matching branches: UNCHECKED

-  So release automation can create release branches.
+  (So that opentelemetrybot can create release branches)

 ### `gh-pages`

 * Everything UNCHECKED.

-  This branch is currently only used for directly pushing benchmarking results from the [Nightly overhead benchmark](https://github.com/open-telemetry/opentelemetry-java-instrumentation/actions/workflows/nightly-benchmark-overhead.yml) job.
+  (This branch is currently only used for directly pushing benchmarking results from the [Nightly overhead benchmark](https://github.com/open-telemetry/opentelemetry-java-instrumentation/actions/workflows/nightly-benchmark-overhead.yml) job)

 ### `dependabot/**/**` and `opentelemetrybot/*`

 * Require status checks to pass before merging: UNCHECKED

-  So bots can rebase their PR branches
+  (So that dependabot PRs can be rebased)

 * Restrict who can push to matching branches: UNCHECKED

-  So bots can create PR branches in the first place
+  (So that bots can create PR branches in this repository)

 * Allow force pushes > Everyone

-  So bots can rebase their PR branches
+  (So that dependabot PRs can be rebased)

 * Allow deletions: CHECKED

-  So bot PR branches can be deleted after merging
+  (So that bot PR branches can be deleted)

 ### `**/**`